wballard/VariableSky/api.markdown

 ### listen()
 This is how you set up a Variable Sky server inside a Node.js process.
-Using express, you embed Variable Sky into a server process.
+Using `express`, you embed Variable Sky into a server process.
 This lets you serve static content, a site, the Variable Sky server, and importantly the client library that lets an application connect.